codebymarshall/resume/resume.md

 Assisted customers with booking appointments in a government system, providing support for basic technical issues related to system access and functionality.

-- Helped over 450+ monthly customers navigate the state of New Jersey’s appointment booking system, ensuring they could successfully schedule appointments.
+- Helped over 450+ monthly customers navigate the state of New Jersey's appointment booking system, ensuring they could successfully schedule appointments.
 - Resolved basic technical problems, such as system access issues and troubleshooting minor technical glitches.
 - Consistently achieved top performance, handling an average of 30+ client bookings per day, with a customer satisfaction rating of 95%, making me the highest-performing agent on the team.